Table of Contents (clickable)

 - Line selection - While you might run a big jerkbait with heavy-weight braid, it’s important that your drop shot line combine sensitivity with subtlety.
 You want a strong, sensitive mainline, and we recommend Suffix 832 in 10-20 pound test.
 In combination, we like to run a 6-10 pound fluorocarbon or mono leader from there to provide a touch of shock absorption and provide lessened visibility near our terminal tackle.

-- Hook selection – We strongly recommend Gamakatsu drop shot hooks in size 1-1/0.
+- Hook selection - We strongly recommend Gamakatsu drop shot hooks in size 1-1/0.
 They’re quite simply the best hooks on the market.
 If you want to run this rig weedless Texas-style, take a look at their offset hooks.
+See our full guide on hook selection for bass.

 - Soft bait selection - Drop shotting really lets an excellent worm strut its stuff.
 I particularly like the 5-6 inch Yamamoto Senkos and Zoom Trick Worms and Brush Hogs.